-'it is unclear why some child pornography offenders have contact sexual crimes and others appear not to have any'.
+'it is unclear why some indecent images of children offenders have contact sexual crimes and others appear not to have any'.

-In their 2005 study, Seto and Eck studied 201 male child pornography offenders, of whom 25% had prior child contact offences and 15% prior child pornography offences.
+In their 2005 study, Seto and Eck studied 201 male indecent images of children offenders, of whom 25% had prior child contact offences and 15% prior indecent images of children offences.
 Over an average period of nearly 30 months when they could have committed further offences, it was found that 17% of the sample had re-offended.
-9% of those with prior contact offences committed a further contact offence but only 1% of the child pornography-only offenders committed a further contact offence and 4% a further pornography offence.
+9% of those with prior contact offences committed a further contact offence but only 1% of the indecent images of children-only offenders committed a further contact offence.